 Judge Bart Stanley has ruled on the following cases in Circuit Court.

-Robert Eugene Stevens was ordered to serve 240 days of a nine-year sentence for delivery of meth.
+Carla Marie Mears was ordered to serve 30 days of a five-year sentence and pay a $2,000 fine for delivery of hydrocodone.